 Graphic Source: Environment Agency

 Most bunded fuel tanks come with a guarantee.
-You can extend the life of your tank even longer than that with proper maintenance.
-But even during the maintenance period it is necessary to properly maintain the tank to prevent damaging your customer’s heaters and lorries with dirty fuel, to reduce the risk of a fire or spill, and to remove any rain water that might have seeped into the tank.
+You can extend the life of your tank even longer with regular tank maintenance.
+But even during the maintenance period it is necessary to properly maintain the tank to prevent damaging heaters and the fleet with dirty fuel, to reduce the risk of a fire or spill, and to remove any rain water that might have seeped into the tank.

-Because of harsh environmental conditions, overfilling, dirt and dust, vandalism and accidents, it is necessary to periodically walk around the tank and inspect it for damage.
+Because of harsh environmental conditions, overfilling, dirt and dust, vandalism and accidents, it is necessary to periodically carry out a tank inspection and check for damage.
 Check the overfill protection device.
 Check the shutoff valves.
 These valves should be locked to protect against vandals.

 Tanks also need to be checked for leakage which can expose your company to costly litigation or civil/criminal sanction.
 Plus it can cause a hazard in your immediate area.